-How you manage your trade will have a great impact on your success as a trader and your profitability.
+How you manage your trade will significantly impact your success as a trader and your profitability.
 Trades are not as simple as getting a hot tip and then buying.
-The entry, the exit, the discipline and the risk management have to all converge for success in trading.
-Miss managing a step in your trading process will cost you money.
+The entry, the exit, the discipline, and the risk management have to all converge for success in trading.
+Mismanaging a step in your trading process will cost you money.

 Here are the ten elements of trade management:

-- You must have a entry signal that gives you a quantified reason to go long or short.
-Your entry should but the odds of a winning trade in your favor.
-A break out, a moving average, and technical indicators can achieve this.
+- You must have an entry signal that gives you a quantified reason to go long or short.
+Your entry should put the odds of a winning trade in your favor.
+A breakout, a moving average, and technical indicators can achieve this.

-- Your position size must be an amount that removes the risk of ruin on your account if you are wrong.
-You should trade a size that keeps your emotions from becoming an issue and keeps your ego out of the decision making process.
+- Your position size must be an amount that removes the risk of ruining your account if you are wrong.
+You should trade a size that keeps your emotions from becoming an issue and keeps your ego out of the decision-making process.

-- You must have a stop loss level that if the price goes there then the odds are you were wrong about the entry and need to exit.
+- You must have a stop loss level at which, if the price goes, the odds are you were wrong about the entry and need to exit.
 A stop loss keeps your losses small and prevents you from staying on the wrong side of a trend.

 - You need an exit strategy to lock in profits.
-A stop loss will get you out early when a trend starts to reverse and a profit target will give you a price level where you are happy to take profits.
+A stop loss will get you out early when a trend starts to reverse, and a profit target will give you a price level at which you are happy to take profits.

-- Your trade should give you a risk/reward ratio of 1:3.
-For example your stop loss may cost you 1% of your trading capital but your profit target could give you a 3% gain on your account.
+- Your trade should have a risk/reward ratio of 1:3.
+For example, your stop loss may cost you 1% of your trading capital, but your profit target could give you a 3% gain on your account.

 - Will you add to your winning trade?
 Will you enter at another price level if your initial entry goes in your favor?